top of page

 Being honest is one of the most deeply tender places to meet ourselves.
 It’s a place of love, compassion and curiosity.
 But it can also be a place of deep pain, rage and grief.
 Being honest has the potential to rearrange our entire life, so most of us spend enormous amounts of energy avoiding any thoughts or emotions that seem “too big” or difficult to contain and process.
 We need to go slowly, tending carefully to ourselves and our emotions as they arise.

 I love long walks for this, or long drives.
-Somatic practices like hugging yourself* can bring safety and calm to our over-stimulated nervous systems.
-Journaling or making art – working with colors to represent emotions can help us visualize and move with them.
+Somatic practices bring safety and calm to our over-stimulated nervous systems.
+Journaling or making art, working with colors to represent emotions can help us visualize and move with them.
 Reading memoir and being among other truth-tellers (especially the literary ones) can help ease the loneliness of this time.

 Depending on our lived experience, honesty asks us to name what happened to us, name what we want or name how we’ve been shaped by relational patterns.
 Honesty is one of the first steps in creating a life that reflects who we really area.
-It’s also the hardest because it’s the most terrifying, so go slow and be compassionate.
+It’s also the most terrifying, so be gentle.

 Compassion as a posture and practice

 Compassion is the container that allows us to move into honesty.
-I think of compassion as both a posture – how we relate to ourselves – and a practice – the things we do to care for ourselves.
+I think of compassion as both a posture: how we relate to ourselves; and a practice: the things we do to care for ourselves.
 Compassion as a posture means relating to ourselves with love, dignity, hope and with deep recognition of our humanity.
-Compassion as a posture respects the parts of us trying to be perfect, people-pleasing and hypervigilant to the needs of others.
+Compassion respects the parts of us trying to be perfect, people-pleasing and hypervigilant to the needs of others.

-Cultivating a compassionate relationship with ourselves means that we no longer berate ourselves for anything less than perfection as we learn to speak to ourselves with warmth and love.
-Compassion doesn’t turn a blind eye to difficulties, nor does it mean we “let ourselves off the hook,” – it means that we no longer re-enact patterns of harm and betray ourselves in any way.
+Cultivating a compassionate relationship with ourselves means that we no longer berate ourselves.
+Instead, we learn to speak to ourselves with warmth and love.
+Compassion doesn’t turn a blind eye to difficulties, nor does it mean we “let ourselves off the hook.”
+It simply means that we no longer re-enact patterns of harm and betray ourselves in any way.
 Compassion says I’m here and I will stay.
 I am your friend.

-As a practice, compassion is the ground from which we create change and take action.
+Compassion is the ground from which we create change and take action.
 We set boundaries and change them, if needed.
-We take time to make decisions and learn to trust our own judgement through practice.
+We take time to make decisions and learn to trust our own judgement.
 Compassion as a practice allows us to tolerate the possibility of misunderstanding and making repairs.
 It gives us the space to see patterns of people-pleasing and perfection.

 bottom of page